-The UEFA Nations League will begin in September, with the draw already picking out the groups.
+The UEFA Nations League will begin this week, and you can check out the draw.
 Here's a guide for all you need to know about the new competition.

 What is the UEFA Nations League?